Cogniplane — Governed AI Workspace for Enterprise Teams

 Platform Overview

 As an admin, you control how Cogniplane behaves for your organization.
-You publish skills that define what the agent knows and can do, connect data sources via MCP servers, set permission boundaries through capability profiles, and manage who has access.
+You choose the runtime provider, publish skills that define what the agent knows and can do, connect data sources via MCP servers, configure the tenant policy and PII protection, and manage who has access.

 What admins manage